nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/salesforce-design/technical-blueprint.md

-# DOI APD System - Technical Blueprint
+# Nuvi APD System - Technical Blueprint

 ## Executive Summary

 This document outlines a comprehensive, enterprise-grade Salesforce architecture for the Department of Interior's Application for Permit to Drill (APD) system.
-The solution addresses 100% of Form 3160-3 requirements while providing scalability for 12+ years and supporting all 23+ permit types across multiple DOI agencies.
+The solution addresses 100% of Form 3160-3 requirements while providing scalability for 12+ years and supporting all 23+ permit types across multiple Nuvi agencies.

 ## Architecture Overview